kailucs/Deformable-Modeling/README.md

 ```
 python main.py --process [process-name]
 ```
-process can be physical or debugging.
+process can be physical mode or debugging mode in simulation.

 **or (recommend)**